glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/chapter_10_-_hope_shmope/timeline.md

 ## 2009

 - **Mid-June:** Two-year-old Abi begins squinting and becomes unsteady on her feet.
 Headaches and vomiting follow.
-- **9 August:** An orthoptist attributes Abi’s symptoms to long-sightedness.
+- **9 August:** An orthoptist identifies long-sightedness; my concerns about Abi’s other symptoms remain unresolved.
 - **10 August:** An optician recognises that Abi is seriously unwell and has her admitted to hospital.
 - **August:** An MRI reveals a brain tumour approximately the size of a tennis ball.
 Abi is transferred to a specialist hospital and undergoes life-saving surgery.
 - **August–September:** Complications follow, including a cerebrospinal fluid leak.
 Abi eventually has a permanent shunt fitted.